30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 10. The High Line

-The High Line is a great place for a stroll, but keep in mind that it is still a walk, which isn’t always thrilling for kids.
+The High Line is a great place for a stroll, but keep in mind that it is still a walk, which isn’t always the most thrilling of outdoor activities for kids.
 That said, in the summertime, the flowers are beautiful and there are birds-a-plenty.

 High Line NYC with Kids